 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Personal loans for new employees
+Personal loans based on employment – not credit – even for new employees

 Online lenders, community development financial institutions (CDFIs) and even your employer can be great sources of financing when you’re just starting a job.
-And if you need a few hundred dollars to tide you over till your first paycheck, a cash advance might offer the fastest, lowest-cost option.
+And if you need a few hundred dollars to tide you over until your first paycheck, a cash advance might offer the fastest, lowest-cost option.

 Legally, lenders aren’t allowed to reject loan applicants based on the type of income they receive.
 So if you regularly get income from outside of your job — such as child support – that can help your chances of approval.
 Either way, you still might pay a higher interest rate than someone who’s been at the same job for a while.
 Consider all your options to find the best offer.